-1. Adjust the crank to the required height.

-2. Introduce the crank arm into the bayonet joint.

-Unroll the awning while keeping the crank down.
-The awning will only open after a couple of turnings.
+14. Adjust the crank to the required height.
+Introduce the crank arm into the bayonet joint.
+Turn the handle and unroll the awning to a distance of 1m maximum.
+The awning will only open after a couple of turns.

-4. Unroll till 1 m max.
-Then put out the support arms before further unrolling

-5. Slide the support arms out of the front profile
+15. Slide the support arms out of the front profile of the awning and rotate down.